khameneh/ProcessMonitor/README.md

 as the means to determine the process name in Windows differs.
 A multiplatform function can be utilized to extend this feature to Windows as well.<br>
-As required, all code is commented, written in C++, but developed using my preferred IDE QtCreator, Although it is fully compatible with visual studio code, with the qt tools extension.
+As required, all code is commented, written in C++, but developed using my preferred IDE QtCreator, Although it is fully compatible with visual studio code with the qt tools extension.

 Crossplatform Capability
 =======================